kobotoolbox/docs/source/data_through_webforms.md

 5. A window will appear to type a name for your project shortcut.
 Name the shortcut and then press ADD.

-6. You will now see a KoBoToolbox web form shortcut icon on your device, similar to the what is shown below:
+6. You will now see a KoboToolbox web form shortcut icon on your device, similar to the what is shown below:

     ![image](/images/data_through_webforms/kobo_icon.png)